 There are many great reasons to invest in one of the best employee engagement apps, from improving employee communication to deriving actionable insights to boost productivity.

-1. An employee app strengthens culture
+1. An employee app reduces costs and improves profitability.

 When you take advantage of an employee engagement app, frontline staff without consistent desktop access can still easily check internal docs, communicate with HR, and connect with the wider company.